lez/git-remote-nostr/README.md

 Planned remote URL formats:

+* blossom://your@nip-05.address/project
-* nostr+blossom://your@nip-05.address/project
+* blossom://nprofile.../project
-* nostr+blossom://nprofile.../project
+* blossom://nevent...
-* nostr+blossom://nevent...
+* blossom://npub/relay/project

-The bootstrap relay will be read either from the relay list in the nip-05 json or decoded from nprofile or nevent "relay" field.
+The bootstrap relay will be read either from the relay list in the nip-05 json or decoded from nprofile or nevent "relay" field or straight from the URL.

 Also, deeper NIP-34 integration is planned.